EchoTrail-GUI: Building Actionable Memory for GUI Agents via Critic-Guided Self-Exploration: Experiments

 \subsubsection{Analysis of the Self-Exploration Mechanism}

 A core novelty of our work is the autonomous construction of the memory base.
 We analyze two key aspects of this process.

-\paragraph{Quality and Diversity of Generated Trajectories.} A key claim of our work is that critic-guided self-exploration can autonomously generate a high-quality and diverse memory base.
-To validate this, we analyze the semantic properties of the trajectories in our generated EchoTrail-4K dataset.
-We use Sentence-BERT~\cite{reimers2019sentence} to encode the final task intents from our explored trajectories and compare them against the ground-truth task instructions from the AndroidLab benchmark.
-The resulting embeddings are then visualized in two dimensions using UMAP~\cite{mcinnes2018umap}, as shown in Figure~\ref{fig:umap_visualization}.

-The visualization reveals two crucial findings.
-First, the dense overlap between the generated tasks (blue) and the real tasks (orange) demonstrates a high degree of semantic alignment, confirming the \textit{realism} of our exploration process.
-The agent is not generating random or nonsensical sequences, but rather tasks that are structurally and intentionally similar to human-defined goals.
-Second, the generated task space extends significantly beyond the boundaries of the original test set, filling in gaps and exploring new semantic regions.
-This confirms the \textit{diversity} and effectiveness of our exploration strategy, showcasing its ability to build a comprehensive experience base that enhances the agent's generalization capabilities.
+\paragraph{Quality and Diversity of Generated Trajectories.} We validate that our exploration produces realistic and diverse trajectories by encoding the final task intents from EchoTrail-4K with Sentence-BERT~\cite{reimers2019sentence} and comparing them against AndroidLab ground-truth instructions via UMAP~\cite{mcinnes2018umap} (Figure~\ref{fig:umap_visualization}).
+The dense overlap between generated (blue) and real (orange) tasks confirms \textit{realism}: the agent generates tasks that are structurally and intentionally similar to human-defined goals, rather than random or nonsensical sequences.
+Meanwhile, the generated task space extends significantly beyond the boundaries of the original test set, filling in gaps and exploring new semantic regions.
+This confirms the \textit{diversity} and effectiveness of our exploration strategy in building a comprehensive experience base that enhances generalization.

-\paragraph{Effectiveness of the Real-time Guidance Mechanism.} To validate the core hypothesis that our agent can learn from its own ongoing experiences, we analyze the effectiveness of the real-time guidance mechanism.
-We track the proportion of high-quality trajectories, as determined by our critic, generated over the course of exploration.
-This process is discretized into four sequential stages for several representative apps from the AndroidWorld environment.
-The results are illustrated in Figure~\ref{fig:quality_over_time}.

-The visualization reveals a clear and consistent upward trend across all tested applications, confirming that the agent's exploration quality progressively improves over time.
-This provides strong evidence for the efficacy of our dual-database learning system.
-For complex applications like ``OsmAnd'' and ``VLC'', the quality rate climbs by nearly 20 percentage points, showing rapid adaptation.
-For more intuitive applications like ``Settings'', the framework helps consolidate an already high performance.
-This self-correcting behavior ensures the exploration process becomes increasingly efficient, populating the final memory database with reliable experiences.
+\paragraph{Effectiveness of the Real-time Guidance Mechanism.} We track the proportion of high-quality trajectories across four sequential exploration stages for representative apps (Figure~\ref{fig:quality_over_time}).
+A clear upward trend is observed across all applications: complex apps like ``OsmAnd'' and ``VLC'' show $\sim$20 percentage-point gains, demonstrating rapid adaptation to unfamiliar interfaces.
+For more intuitive applications like ``Settings'', the framework consolidates already-high performance.
+This self-correcting behavior confirms the efficacy of our dual-database learning system in progressively improving exploration quality and populating the memory database with reliable experiences.